 Juvenile dermatomyositis (JDM) is a rare disease of the skin, muscles, and blood vessels.

-The exact cause of JDM is unknown but it is believed to be a problem with the immune system.
-These problems may cause inflammation of muscle cells and blood vessels that can lead to damage.
+The exact cause of JDM is not known.
+It is thought to be a problem with the immune system.
+These problems may cause swelling of muscle cells and blood vessels that can lead to damage.

-JDM is more common in girls, children living in North American, and children of African American descent.
-Children with a family history of type 1 diabetes and systemic lupus erythematous are also at an increased risk.
+JDM is more common in girls, children living in North America, and children who are Black.
+Children with a family history of type 1 diabetes and lupus are also at a higher risk.

 - Weight loss

 - Violet-colored, bumpy, or scaly skin rash on the face, eyelids, knuckles, elbows, knees, chest, and back

 - Weakness, especially in the muscles closest to the trunk

 - Problems swallowing and speaking

 - Problems moving from a seated to a standing position